SIBAKRUSHNA/iOS_Interview/Properties.md

   - Caching once the property is initialized, its value is cached for subsequent accesses, improving performance and reducing memory usage.

 ### 5. What is the disadvantage of lazy property?
   - There is no guarantee that the property will be initialized only.

+### 6. What is property wrapper?
+  - A property wrapper adds a layer of separation between code that manages how a property is stored and the code that defines a property.